Diabetic Eye Disease

 The management and treatment of diabetic eye disease depends on the nature and severity of the problem(s).
 First and foremost, it’s critical to control blood sugar levels and blood pressure with the help of a doctor.

 A common way to treat cases of nonproliferative diabetic retinopathy is with laser treatment to seal off the leaking blood vessels.
 Proliferative diabetic retinopathy is often treated with the use of anti-VEGF medications, as these drugs block a protein that stimulates the growth of abnormal blood vessels.
 For cases of diabetic macular edema, corticosteroids can be used to reduce the swelling.

 People with diabetes are encouraged to have regular eye exams, which can detect problems even before they cause noticeable symptoms.
-Dr. Johnson recommends having at least one comprehensive eye exam annually.
+Dr. Johnson and Dr. Kelley recommend having at least one comprehensive eye exam annually.

 Learn More about Diabetic Eye Disease

-For more information about diabetic eye disease, please call or email Dr. Johnson at Intracoastal Eye today.
+For more information about diabetic eye disease, please call or email our team at Intracoastal Eye today.